LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 ### version TBD
 *Released*: TBD
 * Re-parameterize and rename SampleInsertPanel to EntityInsertPanel for use with Data classes as well
+* Add disabled and title optional properties for AddEntityButton

 ### version 0.24.0
 *Released*: 13 February 2020